-When a member of the Cornell community dies, a Service of Remembrance is often prepared through the collaborative efforts of Cornell United Religious Work (CURW), the family of the deceased, and the university.
+When a member of the Cornell community dies, a Service of Remembrance is often prepared through the collaborative efforts of Cornell United Religious Work (CURW), the family of the deceased, and appropriate university offices or departments.

 A university Service of Remembrance honors a current student or alumnus/alumna, as well as current or retired faculty, staff member, administrators or trustees.

 This Service honors the life and impact of the deceased on the Cornell community.
 It is neither a religious service nor a funeral.